dct2012/pixel/README.md

     * ucm alsa confs

 **Kernel**
 At the moment I'm using ChromiumOS's chromeos-3.14 kernel.
-I've added bfs, uksm, and greysky's gcc optimization pathes.
+I've added bfs, uksm, and graysky2's gcc optimization pathes.
 There's a issue with the backlight where it turns off when switching to a tty from X or leaving X. I've made a change to where it will turn back on, but I would like to have it never turn off during the switch.
 I also will be poking around more with the audio, most likely bdw-rt5677.